<?xml version="1.0" encoding="UTF-8"?>

 <guid isPermaLink="false">http://playingwithanimport.wordpress.com/2006/05/04/determine-if-an-assembly-is-a-debug-or-release-build/</guid>

 <description><![CDATA[*This code originally came from another blog, although it was written in VB over there.
-It has lost some elegance in the translation, but I needed a very quick solution this afternoon, and I needed it in C#, so here &#8230; <a href="http://chillijam.co.uk/2006/05/04/determine-if-an-assembly-is-a-debug-or-release-build/">Continue reading <span class="meta-nav">&#8594;</span></a>]]></description>
+It has lost some elegance in the translation, but I needed a very quick solution this afternoon, and I needed it in C#, so here you go. * I needed to determine whether several assemblies were built as &#8220;Debug&#8221; or &#8230; <a href="http://chillijam.co.uk/2006/05/04/determine-if-an-assembly-is-a-debug-or-release-build/" class="more-link">Continue reading <span class="screen-reader-text">Determine if an assembly is a debug or release build</span> <span class="meta-nav">&#8594;</span></a>]]></description>

 <content:encoded><![CDATA[<p>*This code originally came from <a href="http://msmvps.com/blogs/bill/archive/2004/06/17/8339.aspx">another blog</a>, although it was written in VB over there.
 It has lost some elegance in the translation, but I needed a very quick solution this afternoon, and I needed it in C#, so here you go. *</p>